 Before we get on to how to bleach hair, knowing what kind of bleaching hair products and tools to have in your kit is incredibly important and can make a big difference in reaching your desired results and limiting the risk of damage.

-First up, you need a bleach powder, such as Hi Lift V-Ultima Violet Powder Bleach.
-McCowan says, “Invest in a good quality one, as compromising on this could yield disastrous results!
+First up, you need a bleach powder, such as HI LIFT Blue Bleach ($18.99 at Priceline) McCowan says, “Invest in a good quality one, as compromising on this could yield disastrous results!
 I would recommend one that is blue or purple in colour as it will reduce brassiness.”

 You’ll also need a developer/peroxide liquid, which is mixed with the powder to activate the bleach.
-We recommend trying Innovative Crème Developer Activator.
+We recommend trying Innovative Crème Developer Activator ($10.99 at Priceline).
 McCowan notes that the strength of the developer will determine the amount of lift you’ll get. “[Developers] come in different strengths depending on your hair needs, so ask a professional hairdresser if you are unsure which one is right for you.”

 “You will also need a tinting brush, latex gloves, sectioning clips, cling wrap and a mixing bowl.”